psosnin/obsidian-banyan/README.md

 1. Open Obsidian settings panel
 2. Go to "Third-party plugins" option
 3. Turn off "Safe mode"
-4. Click "Browse", search for "Ourobores"
+4. Click "Browse", search for "Banyan"
 5. Click install and enable the plugin

 ### Manual Installation

 1. Download the latest version of the release package
-2. Extract the files, copy the resulting `ourobores/` directory to your Obsidian vault's `.obsidian/plugins/` directory
+2. Extract the files, copy the resulting `banyan/` directory to your Obsidian vault's `.obsidian/plugins/` directory
 3. Restart Obsidian and enable the plugin in settings

 ## Usage Guide